 We arrived at the wetland and parked, getting quietly out of the car, hoping we would not alert the frogs.
 Not a chance.
 As we sneaked up on the wet bed, it was silent as the tomb and we thought we'd blown it.
 We tiptoed around, setting up our chairs, fumbling with our flashlights, cameras, hats and trying hard not to giggle in the enforced silence.
 We didn't succeed at that, either.

 We used our flashlights to scan the surface of the water and found a couple of frogs, looking very dead, but just playing possum.
-As soon as the light moved away, they hid themselves away.
+As soon as the light moved away, they hid themselves a

 We also searched for egg masses: I'd been checking the wet bed several times over the last 3 weeks and had not yet seen any.
 But viola! we were rewarded: several small clusters of greenish gel, containing fat round white eggs showed up, attached to the hardware cloth lining the bottom of the wet bed.
 These looked very new, very freshly laid.